COMMENTARY

 The battle ended without resolution for many soldiers, who came back feeling anger that the mission hadn't totally been accomplished.
 Many said they couldn't understand why Iraqi President Saddam Hussein wasn't taken down because of his apparently malicious intent and arrogance.
 Many soldiers returned to the U.S. with physical and mental scars after the combat, and they were treated as heroes.

 Then came the day that would change the world forever.
 Terrorists staged a spectacular attack on the U.S. on Sept.
 11, 2001, killing and injuring many citizens of all races, colors and creeds.
 We were horrified and an underlying fear became pervasive.
 Perhaps for the first time in history, Americans were briefly united in a struggle to understand the pain and agony and to move forward, striving to regain the "normalcy" of our more naive past.
+U.S. troops were sent into battle in Afghanistan, which many Americans supported because the villains behind the atrocity allegedly emanated from there.
+A degree of victory was achieved, but the man believed to be behind the attacks on our country was elusive and, at this writing, remains at large.

 Before that war could be finished, the presidential administration of George W. Bush suddenly signaled that he believed Iraq was a center for terrorism and that its leader was a monster who had to be brought down.
 Giving the public reasons that later were to prove to be misleading, many more troops were sent to Iraq.
 A relatively quick victory prompted President Bush and others in his administration to proclaim "mission accomplished."
+Several years later, the bloody violence continues and officials say more terrorists are in that country now than before the war.
+Our soldiers are still dying, and at least one Marine who returned safely recently told me that many like him were proud to serve but that they were never really given an honest explanation of what they were fighting for.

 Black and white veterans of the Iraq and Afghanistan wars are returning, many with mental and physical wounds from which they may never recover.
 Others are coming back in coffins, with families and friends praying that their deaths ultimately will prove to have been worth the cost.

+After the war at home, Blacks and whites alike now coexist although, in many ways, remain separate.
+That never-declared and seemingly never-ending war still seethes beneath the surface, with many bridges of understanding to be built before the hate and bigotry end.
 The Bible foretold wars and rumors of wars.
 Here and there, too much blood has been shed for our "freedom" as life goes on and we go about pretending everything is fine.
 Let's pray that no life lost in any war has been in vain.
 Let us support and honor those who have fought, here and there, so that we might maintain a a superficially peaceful, democratic nation.

 We've only recently celebrated Memorial Day, but one day is not enough to take a mere moment from our busy lives to comprehend and remember those who sacrificed all so that we might live in unity and freedom from the fear of our enemies.